robole/title-sequences/orange-is-the-new-black/readme.md

 # Orange is the New Black

+[Orange Is the New Black](https://en.wikipedia.org/wiki/Orange_Is_the_New_Black) is an American comedy-drama television series created by Jenji Kohan for Netflix.
+The series is based on [Piper Kerman's memoir Orange Is the New Black: My Year in a Women's Prison (2010)](https://en.wikipedia.org/wiki/Orange_Is_the_New_Black:_My_Year_in_a_Women%27s_Prison), about her experiences at FCI Danbury, a minimum-security federal prison.

 I took the final sequence in the [opening title](https://www.youtube.com/watch?v=fBITGyJynfA).

 ![screenshot Orange Is The New Black](original/img/screenshot.gif)

+The animation is a CSS animation, but uses JavaScript to toggle a class to trigger the animation.

 See [live demo](https://codepen.io/robjoeol/full/VwKLPRR).